-The information in this section, except the explanation of the -qsigtrap option, applies both to SIGTRAP and SIGFPE signals.
-When a program that uses the XL Fortran or AIX exception-detection facilities encounters an exception condition, it receives a signal from the operating system.
+When a program that uses the XL Fortran or Linux exception-detection facilities encounters an exception condition, it receives a signal from the operating system.
 This causes a branch to whatever handler is specified by the program.

-By default, the program stops after producing a core file, which you can use with a debugger to locate the problem.
-If you want to install a SIGTRAP signal handler, use the -qsigtrap option.
+By default, programs on Linux do not trap on floating-point exceptions unless a signal handler is installed.
+To produce a core file, you can use the xl\trcedump signal handler described below.
+If you want to install a SIGTRAP or SIGFPE signal handler, use the -qsigtrap option.
 It allows you to specify an XL Fortran handler that produces a traceback or to specify a handler you have written: